LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 Hooray, we see the list of facilities!

-Now, let's write automated tests for this?
+Now, let's write automated tests for this.
 We need to check a few things:

 - Property endpoint works and loads the correct property
-- It works with or without adults/children parameters
+- It works with or without adult/children parameters
 - It loads the facilities correctly
 - It doesn't load the facilities in the Search